Skip to main content

 Failure to Fulfill Requirements

-PIs are responsible for ensuring that individuals engaged in their research project obtain and maintain relevant and appropriate training, including the protection of human subjects in research.
-Individuals who do not complete the required HRPP/IRB Certification should not be engaged in research studies involving human subjects until the training has been completed.
+PIs are responsible for ensuring that individuals engaged in their research project obtain and maintain relevant, appropriate, and up to date training, including the protection of human subjects in research.
+Failure to provide oversight over a study team’s training may be considered noncompliance under HRPP Manual 9-2 “Noncompliance.”

 Educational Activities